heisenware/vrpc-js/docs/reference/remoteProtocol.md

 # VRPC Remote protocol

-All remote agents and proxies are MQTT clients to a single logical broker.
+All VRPC agents and clients are MQTT clients to a single logical broker.
 They use the MQTT 3.11 standard to realize all RPC functionality.

 Instead of being message oriented, VRPC uses a protocol on top of MQTT